 Outcome Evaluation questions Indicator(s) Method(s) Frequency 1.7 People delivering services have more autonomy to shape support around people they are supporting.
 2a, 2b, 3a, 3b, 6a, 6b.
 People delivering services report that they are given the necessary autonomy to shape support around individual people facing multiple disadvantage, and can provide examples of this.
 Local staff consultation.
 Local staff E-survey.
 Case studies.
 Annual.
 1.8 People delivering services receive appropriate support and supervision and experience higher job wellbeing and satisfaction.
 2a, 2b, 3a, 3b, 4a, 4b, 6a, 6b.
 People delivering services can provide examples of how they are supported and supervised by their colleagues, and report that these arrangements are appropriate to their role and promote their wellbeing at work.
 People delivering services in local areas working with the MEAM Approach report that they experience higher job wellbeing and satisfaction and that this is the result of changes in the working culture and systems attributable to the MEAM Approach.
 Local staff consultation.
 Local staff E-survey.
 Annual.
-2 People facing multiple disadvantag e achieve their goals and improve their lives 2.1 People facing multiple disadvantage achieve their own goals to make changes that are important to them.
-1a, 1b, 1c, 6a, 6b.
-People who have been supported by work using the MEAM Approach report that they have achieved goals and made changes that are important to them.
+2 People facing multiple disadvantag e achieve their goals and improve their lives 2.1 People who have been supported by work using the MEAM Approach report that they have achieved goals and made changes that are important to them.
 Staff who have been supporting people report that people have achieved their own goals and made changes that are important to them.
 Client interviews.
 Local staff consultation.
 Case studies.
 Annual.

 Outcome Evaluation questions Indicator(s) Method(s) Frequency 2.2 People facing multiple disadvantage experience improvements in areas such as (but not restricted to): • Emotional and mental health • Physical health • Social networks and relationships • Accommodation • Financial situation • Drug and alcohol use • Offending • Motivation 1a, 1b, 1c, 6a, 6b.
 People who have been supported by work using the MEAM Approach experience positive change over time in areas included on the Homelessness Outcomes Star and the New Directions Team Assessment scores.
 Any improvements in outcomes are experienced equally across all profiles of people experiencing multiple disadvantage.
 People who have been supported by work using the MEAM Approach report that they have experienced improvements in these and/or other areas of importance to them.
 Staff who have been supporting people report that they have experienced improvements in these and/or other areas of importance to them.
 Common data framework.
 Client interviews.
 Local staff consultation.
 Case studies.
 Field work annual.
 Quarterly submission of CDF data.
 Analysis biannual.
-3 Systems and people su unnecessary costs. pporting pe ople facing multiple disadvantage use available res sources efficiently and d avoid 3.1 A higher proportion of support is planned and provided earlier in people's journey. of 4a, 4b, 6a, • People who have been supported by work using Client interviews.
+3 Systems and people su unnecessary costs. pporting peo ople facing multiple disadvantage use available res ources efficiently and avoid 3.1 unnecessary costs.
+People who have been supported by work using the MEAM Approach report that they were involved in planning their support and that over time they were able to engage more with planned support and less with unplanned interventions, including those accessed at times of "crisis".
+Staff who have been supporting people report that they have been able to engage people more Client interviews.
 Case studies.
 Local staff consultation.
 Annual.